Austin-Bergstrom Airport Guide 2026: Terminals, Dining, and Tips

 Blue Garage

-Located just behind the Red Garage, the Blue Garage is a 3-minute walk to the terminal.
-Rates are $5 per hour with a $23 daily maximum.
-Free EV charging is available on the ground floor.
+Right behind the Red Garage, about a 3-minute walk. $5 per hour, $23 daily max.
+Free EV charging on the ground floor.

 Economy Parking